qalle2/nes-disasm/README.md

 # nes-disasm
 An NES (6502) disassembler.
 The output is compatible with [asm6f](https://github.com/freem/asm6f).
 Work in progress.

-Notes:
-* The Linux script `test` is intended for my personal use.
-Do not run it without reading it.
-* The program does not support iNES ROM files (`.nes`); to convert one into a raw PRG ROM data file, use `ines_split.py` from [my NES utilities](https://github.com/qalle2/nes-util).
-* The program isn't very useful with games that use PRG ROM bankswitching (i.e., most games).

 ## Features
 * Automatically assigns labels to addresses:
   * RAM (including mirrors, i.e. `$0000`&hellip;`$1fff`):